My dearest inamorata,

-Living, not just existing is one of my humble goals.
+Living, not just existing, is one of my modest goals.
 I have learned that death will come soon enough.
-Hence, it’s necessary to feel tenacious and to measure myself at least once in this short life of mine.
+Hence, it’s necessary to feel tenacious and measure myself at least once in this short life of mine.
 I believe that doing so will revive my senses, which have been numbed.
 Although I have been around for a little over three decades, I have no idea how to accomplish this goal.
-Nonetheless, I am giving it my best, seeing that it’s all that I can do.

 On occasions, I do reach out and try to grab the life I want.
-Despite the fact that I have no triumphs to show for so far, I do believe that I’m here to grow and that my soul needs to gain more strength.
+Even though I have no triumphs to show for so far, I do believe that I’m here to grow and that my soul needs to gain more strength.
 Lately, I sense that my shadow days are, more or less, coming to an end.
-Even though, I didn’t manage to get all my ducks in a row just yet.
+However, I didn’t manage to get all my ducks in a row just yet.

-I didn’t mean to cause suffering to others, and I’m sure the majority of people out there has no intention to cause harm to anyone else out there either.
+I didn’t mean to cause suffering to others, and I’m sure the majority of people out there have no intention to cause harm to anyone else out there either.
 While I was playing by the rules of our ‘civilized world’ I was doing just that, and the same probably goes for you as well.
-The separation between me and those who suffered was enabled by this tool that is known as money.
+The separation between me and those who suffered was enabled by this tool which is known as money.
 The current form of this instrument has been sculpted by a fundamentally flawed system.
-Even after the wretchedness everyone had to endure the past years, we still hold on to capitalism.
+Even after the wretchedness, everyone had to endure in the past years, we still hold on to capitalism.
 A system that requires infinite growth on a finite planet.
 My common sense tells me that this is idiocy in its purest form.
-Then again I cannot offer a substantial solution.
-All I can do is hope that people will become conscious of the implications their consumerist behavior.
+Then again, I cannot offer a robust solution.
+All I can do is hope that people will become conscious of the implications of their consumerist behavior.
 Life is good, and I believe in humanity, so I do hope peace will be found in our minds during these troubled times.

 Why was I too blind to see?
-All of that can be described into detail.
-But I honestly believe that the mainstream media had me hypnotized.
-I was sold a paradigm that conflicted with my ideal, and I bought it.
-For a while at least.
-I miss you my dearest inner peace.
+I honestly believe that the mainstream media had me hypnotized.
+I was sold a paradigm that conflicted with my ideals.
+For a while, at least.
+I miss you, my dearest mademoiselle Verden.
 We can never be together until I start becoming the change that I want to see in the world.
 So I will keep looking for myself out there, working on getting reunited with you.
 Humbly I make this promise: you will be loved from the moment you knock on my door.

 Passionately craving your presence,

-Your stubborn traveler, who realizes that Heaven is overrated.
+Space Utopian (Your stubborn traveler, who realizes that Heaven is overrated.)